 Much like you train your soon-to-be-visible 6-pack abs or even your brain itself, a mindset is like a muscle you work on.
 Did you not sit through school packing in those huge blocks of texts in hopes of memorizing them for just the next 48 hours?
-Did your brain not just slightly throb when flicking through how much more you had to cram in?
-The same lesson persists (assuming that you passed, which I, of course, did not).
+Did your brain not just slightly panic when flicking through how much more you had to cram in?
+The same lesson persists (assuming that you passed, which I, of course, did not). – taking control is a necessity

 It is the force of habit that you break; the abstinence of seeking out negative risks to a decision and instead focusing on what is to be gained.
 Did you get fired?
-This exact moment in time is most likely the best chance for you to start afresh, perhaps enter an industry you are more interested in or explore the unexplored.
-Years merely mean we add to that bucket list, finding yourself with less of a structure means just that; there is no structure to hold you in place; you are in free fall – take advantage of it.
+This exact moment in time is most likely the best chance for you to start afresh.
+Maybe enter an industry you are more interested in or explore the unexplored.
+Years merely mean we add to that bucket list.
+Finding yourself with less of a structure means just that; there is no structure to hold you in place.
+You are in free fall – take advantage of it.

 Sometimes it is not just positive thinking but simply seeing things as they are.
 Recognising the whole picture rather than focusing on the more daunting part, sadly we need more training in reading the good because we are naturally inclined to pick out the bad.
 Remember the night out you had with your friends?
 You were in the presence of great company and great food but the one thing that stood out for you the day after was the rude waiter.
 It was the rude waiter that was the talking point from there on out.
 The significance of shifting your way of thinking lies in how it affects your physical response proportionately.
 You know how to shrug off the bad experiences and know to hold tightly to the ones that matter.